Rogdham/pyzstd/index.rst

     A fast and convenient function, it compresses *input_stream* and writes the compressed data to *output_stream*.
 It doesn't close the streams.

+    If input stream is ``b''``, nothing will be written to output stream.

-    The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster.
+    The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.

     .. versionadded:: 0.14.2